calaca/fend-my-reads/README.md

 - `npm run start`: runs the app in development mode
 - `npm run test`: runs the test watcher in an interactive mode
+- `npm run test:coverage`: runs tests and a coverage report
 - `npm run build`: builds the app for production to the `build` folder
 - `npm run eject`: ejects the app so you have full control over configuration files and the transitive dependencies